TIBCOSoftware/bw-samples/README.md

 * TIBCO NOW 2018 Samples

-This repository is goverened by the the license specified in the Licenes file
+This repository is goverened by the the license specified in the license file